 true to mark revisions that you don't want Drive to purge.

-Listing and downloading individual revisionsOnce you get a list of a file's revisions, you can download the content of any revision by sending an authorized GET request to its
+List and download individual revisionsOnce you get a list of a file's revisions, you can download the content of any revision by sending an authorized GET request to its

 downloadUrlproperty.
 Google Drive generates this short-lived URL when you request the revision — don't rely on it for later use.